 The Laboratory School takes a developmental approach in defining Program Goals and Expectations and has articulated the following central principles:

 The curriculum is challenging and coherent

-The Laboratory School teaches a challenging and coherent curriculum within each grade level and across grade levels and subject areas.
+across grade levels and subjects.
 The goal of the curriculum is deep understanding and engagement in learning.
-The school uses the Ontario Curriculum of the Ministry of Education and Training as a basis for overall expectations.
-Enrichment permeates the Jackman ICS curriculum and is available to all.
+We use the Ontario Curriculum of the Ministry of Education and Training as a basis for overall expectations.
+Enrichment permeates the Jackman ICS curriculum and is available to all students.

 The curriculum is developmental

 Every subject area is taught in a developmentally appropriate way respecting the salient characteristics of both the age group and the individuals in the class.